amitsaha/echorand.me/content/posts/go-values-references-etc.md

 ### Summary

-Thus, when it comes to a slice of basic data types, we are always working with *shallow copy*.
+When it comes to a slice of basic data types, we are by default working with a *shallow copy*.
+If you want to create a *deep copy*, you will find the [copy()](https://pkg.go.dev/builtin#copy) function useful.
+See [here](https://stackoverflow.com/a/27056295) for an example of creating a deep copy of a slice.

+Why do we have the default behavior as a shallow copy?
+The Effective Go guide has the [answer](https://go.dev/doc/effective_go#slices):

+> Slices hold references to an underlying array, and if you assign one slice to another, both refer to the same array.
+If a function takes a slice argument, changes it makes to the elements of the slice will be visible to the caller, analogous to passing a pointer to the underlying array.

+So, we should expect the behavior to be different when it comes to Arrays then?
+Let's find out.

 ## Arrays of strings and integers

-[Play](https://play.golang.org/p/7UPwSyR6628)
+In Go, a slice of elements [Play](https://play.golang.org/p/7UPwSyR6628)